horizon3d/threads/README.md

 # [threads](https://github.com/tynia/threads)
-THREADS is a simple, tiny and platform-crossing thread library implement using C++.
+THREADS is a tiny and platform-crossing thread library implement using C++.
 It is aim at developing multi-threading program faster and safe.
 It is also an exercise to improve myself.